shangxiao/blog/articles/setting-up-temporal-tables-in-postgres.md

  - Hence all data becomes read-only with the exception of the upper bound of the current record which is allowed to be closed out.
  - Ideally `valid_time` and `transaction_time` are read-only attributes managed by the DBMS but since that isn't a feature yet a layer as close to the DBMS as possible.

+Ramifications:

+ - Unique constraints will need to include the temporal parts
+ - Indexes may need to include the temporal parts
+ - Check constraints are fine if they apply to the whole table

 Prerequisites
 -------------